World Blood Donor Day: History

 World Blood Donor Day is celebrated every year by people around the world on June 14.
 It is celebrated on the birthday anniversary of Karl Landsteiner on June 14, 1868.
 Landsteiner was awarded the Nobel Prize for his discovery of the ABO blood group system.

 Importance

-Blood is a necessary resource for the planned treatments and the urgent interventions.
-It is helpful for patients who are suffering from life-threatening conditions for living longer and with a higher quality of life.
+Blood is a necessary resource for planned treatments and urgent interventions.
+It is helpful for patients who are suffering from life-threatening conditions to live longer and with a higher quality of life.
 It supports complex medical and surgical procedures.

 Themes

 2025: Give blood, give hope: together we save lives

 The theme for World Blood Donor Day 2025 is "Give blood, give hope: together we save lives".

 2024: 20 years of celebrating giving: thank you blood donors!

 The theme for World Blood Donor Day 2024 was "20 years of celebrating giving: thank you blood donors!".

 2023: Give Blood, Give Plasma, Share Life, Share Often

 The theme for World Blood Donor Day 2023 was “Give Blood, Give Plasma, Share Life, Share Often”.
 This theme reflects the important role blood donors play in maintaining the health and well-being of communities around the world.